frizatch/EarthEngine-GEE-and-Landsat/README.md

 A good place for more orientation: https://earthengine.google.com/faq/

 And once you sign up, you'll have access to the code editor shown above where you can follow along with the excellent [Javascript Starting Guide](https://developers.google.com/earth-engine/guides/getstarted).
-(Python installs are an option as well, but the guide examples are mainly Javascript.)
+Python is what we'll work with, but the guide examples are mainly Javascript.
+THIS is why geemap is an important python package.

-## <a name="geemap"></a> The geemap python library
+## <a name="geemap"></a> The geemap python package

 Qiusheng Wu built the python package *geemap* that creates a visual interface for GEE when using python - something that was lacking until *geemap* came along.
 There are many MANY resources at [geemap.org](https://geemap.org/) if you want to dig into more detailed tutorials on Qiusheng's YouTube channel after this brief foray into GEE and Landsat data.